Hereiti/RPG-Maker-Set-Manager/readme.md

   <summary>CHANGED</summary>
 - CHANGED: `show_popup` to support RichText.<br>
 - CHANGED: Renamed "Type" to "Preset" in the menu.<br>
-- CHANGED: Whole code has been rewrote and cleaned.<br>
+- CHANGED: Whole code has been rewritten and cleaned.<br>
 - CHANGED: Renamed code's modules to better represent what they aim to do.<br>
 - CHANGED: Directly changes cell size to fit RPG Maker MZ Presets when selecting presets.<br>
 </details>